silenceliang/ptt-crawler-scrapyRedis/README.md

 > generate a json file.

 ## Supplement

-In the main spider script `ptt.py`, for the sake of convenience we restrict the date stuck in in 2020 year, just like below:
+In the main spider script `ptt.py`, for the sake of convenience we restrict the date stuck in year 2020.<br>
+Also, we set `maximum_missing_count` as 500 where aims to control the bound of exploring articles.
+If there has been no page can be visited or got the limit of our missing count, we then stop crawling and wait for the next request.

 ```python
 class PTTspider(RedisSpider):
     configure_logging(install_root_handler=False)